 How do I know what my home library is?
 If you live in Brentwood, Ferguson, Kirkwood, Maplewood, Richmond Heights, Rock Hill, University City, Valley Park, or Webster Groves, please visit the library in that city to obtain a card.
 If you live in St. Louis City, St. Louis County, or St. Charles City-County, you may get a card from any of the nine municipal libraries.
 This single card may be used at any of the MLC locations.

 What identification is required to get a library card?
-The following are acceptable identification for receiving a Library card; driver’s license, voter’s ID card, residency permit, lease or bill of sale for residence, utility bill, or checkbook.
+The following are acceptable identification for receiving a Library card: driver’s license, voter’s ID card, residency permit, lease or bill of sale for residence, utility bill, or checkbook.
 Acceptable identification should include the patron’s name and address.
-Picture identification is required.
+Photo identification is required.

 Will I receive notification about overdue materials?
-Notices are sent to patrons via email, phone, text or mail depending on the requested method and type of notice.
+Notices are sent to patrons via email or text depending on the requested method and type of notice.

-The day after an item is due the status changes from checked out to “overdue” and begins to accrue fines.
+The day after an item is due, it begins to accrue fines.

 |First Overdue Notice||Sent at 7 Days Overdue|